About the Office

 In striving to build a stronger E-town community, the ODI provides diversity education, and consultation to support students, faculty, staff, and academic units.
 As a resource to the campus, the intent of this effort is to increase participant’s understanding of cultural competencies that contribute to achieving cultural objectives.

 Student Leadership Development

-The Office works to strengthen leadership skills of up and coming student by sponsoring an annual Leadership Retreat.
+The Office works to strengthen leadership skills of up and coming students by sponsoring an annual Leadership Retreat.
 Many students wish to assume leadership roles in student organizations while attending Elizabethtown College.
 This aspiration renders an opportunity to support students by helping to increase their leadership abilities.
 Student organizations are critical to creating vibrant and welcoming environments for new and incoming students.
 They serve as supportive networks and multicultural spaces by helping to create a sense of community on campus.
 In addition, students can learn professional skills, e.g. leading a group, critical thinking, organization, planning, fundraising, and the ability to collaborate with others.
 These skills all serve to prepare students for a world beyond the campus.

 Cultural and Social Experiences

 The Office supports the college in planning inclusive excellence initiatives.
-The OD provided leadership to the Diversity Task Force which produced the documented Embracing Inclusive Excellence: A Five-Year Plan for Strengthening Campus Diversity .
+The ODI provided leadership to the Diversity Task Force which produced the documented Embracing Inclusive Excellence: A Five-Year Plan for Strengthening Campus Diversity .
 The plan was approved by the Faculty Assembly and the Board of Trustees in 2009.
 Consultation and support to administrative units is available in addition to coordination and delivery of faculty and staff development workshops.